-As of December 31, 2015 the Company had federal net operating loss carry forwards of approximately \$50.7 million that is available to offset future taxable income.
-They are due to expire in varying amounts from 2018 to 2035.
-As of December 31, 2015, the Company had Massachusetts state net operating loss carry forwards of approximately \$5.1 million that is available to offset future taxable income.
-They are due to expire in varying amounts from 2031 through 2035.
+As of December 31, 2016 the Company had federal net operating loss carry forwards of approximately \$54.0 million which are available to offset future taxable income.
+They are due to expire in varying amounts from 2018 to 2036.
+As of December 31, 2016, the Company had Massachusetts state net operating loss carry forwards of approximately \$7.3 million which are available to offset future taxable income.
+They are due to expire in varying amounts from 2031 through 2036.
+A valuation allowance has been established for the full amount of deferred income tax assets as management has concluded that it is more-likely than-not that the benefits from such assets will not be realized.